UI Testing Checklist (Examples and Case Studies)

 UI Testing Checklist

-When it comes to building the visual appeal of any digital platform, functional testing is not an option to go about.
+Functional testing is not an option when building any digital platform’s visual appeal.
 Now that you have a lucid understanding of what needs to be foreseen, it’s time to look at our 10-point UI testing checklist to streamline your brand’s visual requirements: